CAES Educational Summer Programming

 The cost of a Talk is $50.
 A discounted rate for the entire Talk Series is offered at $150.

 Please contact the CAES at CAES@jfsalv.org to sign up for a Talk or the Talk Series

 Payments for classes can be made by visiting https://secure.qgiv.com/for/serpay/ and selecting "CAES: Talk/Workshop" from the drop-down menu.

 Virtual Individualized Reading and Math Learning Plans/Activity Sets Available

-Our Educational Specialist, Dr. Leslie Strasser Murdock, can set up virtual individualized learning plans and activity sets based on parents’ desires for their child(ren) to make educational progress and based on needed skills as identified by national/state standards.
+Our Educational Specialist, Dr. Leslie Strasser Murdock, can set up virtual individualized learning plans and activity sets until school starts based on parents’ desires for their child(ren) to make educational progress and based on needed skills as identified by national/state standards.
 Parents/Caregivers can set the Plan/Activity completion goal, pace, and schedule for the child (i.e. completing half the activities for the month, doing weekly activities once per week, doing activities 20 mins a day, etc.).
 The Learning Plan begins with a consultation to determine parents’ desires, the child’s learning style/needs, and activity options.
 The consultations to determine a learning plan is $150.
 Additional optional costs for setting up and maintaining/monitoring Individualized Learning Plans will be discussed with parent/caregiver during the Consultation.

 Please contact the CAES at CAES@jfsalv.org to set up a consultation for an Individualized Learning Plan/Activity Set.